 3. Muscle Healing

-Muscle injuries can range from minor strains to severe tears.
+Muscle injuries range from minor strains to partial or complete tears.
+Recovery depends on severity, location, and early management.

 Stages of Muscle Healing:

-- Repair: Lasts for 1-2 weeks.
-New muscle fibers form, and scar tissue develops.
+- Repair: About 1–2 weeks; new muscle fibers form and scar tissue develops.

 Typical Healing Times: